BBaysinger/bb-portfolio/docs/engineering-standards.md

 - **Git operations**: AI _can_ stage files (`git add`) and prepare commits (`git commit`), but **must not execute `git push`**.
 The developer should review staged changes and push, merge, or PR manually after verification.
 - **Command expectation**: when the user asks for a git action (e.g., “git commit”), that request implicitly means “provide the exact command(s) to run”.
 Only execute `git add`/`git commit` when explicitly instructed to run them.
 - **Confirmation required**: when providing any git command (including `git add`/`git commit`), the assistant must present the exact command(s) and require an explicit human **Approve/Execute** confirmation step via **command preview card**, as opposed to providing it in plain text.
+- **Local checks are human-run**: the developer runs local checks like `npm run precommit`, `npm run lint`, and `npm test`.
+The assistant should not run them unless explicitly asked.
+- **No linting required by the assistant**: do not require the assistant to run `npm run lint` as part of a task; request it only when you explicitly want the assistant to execute a lint pass.
 - **Builds**: do **not** run builds (e.g., `pnpm run build`, `npm run build:*`) by default.
 In most cases a build is already running; **ask the developer to run the build** and paste results unless the user explicitly asked you to run it or you need it to unblock a diagnosis.
 - **Running the project**: assume the project is already running locally with hot reload.
 Do **not** start/stop dev servers, Docker Compose stacks, or “run the app to verify” by default.
 Only run the project when you explicitly need runtime output (logs, HTTP responses, console errors) to confirm behavior or diagnose a problem, or when the user asks you to.
 - **Terraform/Infrastructure changes**: AI can prepare and suggest `terraform plan` but should not automatically execute `terraform apply` without explicit user confirmation for each resource change.